stoerr/til/Misc/iMovieYoutubeScreencasts.md

 Zoom has that feature, but lets you record just 5 clips and doesn't work too well.
 Slack has that feature, too, but doesn't work too well, either. https://www.fotor.com/blog/video-background-removers/ mentions https://www.unscreen.com/ but that didn't work better than that for me, either.
+But in the end I didn't do that, since it looks weird.

+## Making a talking head

+Record your face with QuickTime, cut out central part e.g. with

+    ffmpeg -i CoDevIntro.mov -vf "crop=in_w/3:in_h*2/3:in_w*3/8:in_h/6" output.mov

-So probably the best solution is to make an overlay with iMovie, set it to green screen / blue screen and use as clean up the polygon to cut out an area around the face, and make sure the face is before a pleasant enough background.
+Make an overlay with iMovie, set it to green screen / blue screen and use as clean up the polygon to cut out an area around the face, and make sure the face is before a pleasant enough background.

+## Misc

+Always stay at the same distance from the microphone or the sound changes.